 4. Time off

-If manageable, the holidays should allow for some down time: sleeping in, pajama days and Christmas movies!
+If manageable, the holidays should allow for some down time: sleeping in, pajama days and holiday movies!
 Give your Au Pair some time off during the holidays, if allowed.
 This could give her a break from her job to travel a bit.
-Maybe she wants to spend New Years in Montreal or visit the German Christmas market in Toronto.
+Maybe she wants to spend New Years in Montreal or visit the Christmas market in Toronto.
 A few days off may refresh her to start the New Year with renewed energy!

 One of the best ways to deal with homesickness is to accept it and talk about the emotions that bring homesickness up.
 Usually we become homesick when we are missing something that is familiar to us.
 For example, when I was an Au Pair, I REALLY missed trimming the tree.
 I explain this to my host family and they didn’t decorate the tree until Christmas Eve when my family always did it two weeks before Christmas.
-We can to an agreement where we decorated the house in other ways.
+We came to an agreement where we decorated the house in other ways.
 Talk with your Au Pair about her own holiday traditions and her favourite parts of the season.

 6. Try something new together

 Have you always want to check out the skating rink downtown?
-What about the Christmas train?
+What about the CP Holiday train?
 Involve your Au Pair in a new adventure with your family.
 This will help to keep her occupied during an emotional time and will also build a stronger bond between your Au Pair and your family.

 7. Encourage a holiday party on her own

 Hopefully your Au Pair will have a community of her own in your town/city.
 Encourage her to get together with her friends to have a holiday celebration.
-Introduce her to the concept of Secret Santa or if your entire family is going to a work party open your house to a few of her friends for a pot luck meal.
+Introduce her to the concept of Secret Santa or if your entire family is going to a work party, open your house to a few of her friends for a pot luck meal.